open/close all folders

 - Drill Sergeant Nasty: He's an instructor for the SWAT training academy in "S.O.S.", alongside Luca and Mumford.

-- Fair Cop: A member of S.W.A.T., Rocker defintely fits the bill a committed cop
+- Fair Cop: Played by Lou Ferrigno Jr., Rocker defintely fits the bill.

 - Heterosexual Life-Partners: With Mumford.

-- Jerk with a Heart of Gold: Competitive and sometimes mocking towards Hondo's team but never out of malicious intent, getting along and working well with them.
+- Jerk with a Heart of Gold: Competitive and sometimes mocking towards Hondo's team but never out of malicious intent, getting along well and working with them several times.

 - Number Two: He serves as SIC to Mumford on their SWAT team.